AshutoshKuinkel/KTMVTour/docs/daily-log.md

 ## 14 OCT 25

-- ok what I want to do for my project is make sure I have a frontend styling of auth forms and implement different routes for them, e.g so if user clicks community or profile it just redirects them to the login page for now + also get the 100 images dataset.
+- ok what I want to do for my project today is make sure I have a frontend styling of auth forms and implement different routes for them, e.g so if user clicks community or profile it just redirects them to the login page for now + also get the 100 images dataset.

 - Ts in stack overflow saved me harrd, had to hide passowrd as it was being input and they dont got type password like react: